You are here

 This talk will take place virtually.

-The series of online talks from the History of Mathematics Special Interest Group of the Mathematical Association resumes with Aditya Kolachana, Indian Institute of Technology, Madras, who will speak on the topic Mathematics in India: Origins, Highlights and Pedagogy beginning at 11:00 AM Pacific Time, 2:00 PM Eastern Time.
+The series of online talks from the History of Mathematics Special Interest Group of the Mathematical Association continues with Aditya Kolachana, Indian Institute of Technology, Madras, who will speak on the topic Mathematics in India: Origins, Highlights and Pedagogy beginning at 11:00 AM Pacific Time, 2:00 PM Eastern Time.
 For Zoom meeting details, contact Abe Edwards.

 October 9, 2024: 2024 Gresham Lecture, Barnard’s Inn Hall, Gresham College, London, England